Ai Accountant

 Robust compliance audit trail architecture

-Use tamper evident storage, cryptographic sealing, and immediate detection of attempts to modify logs.
-Provide auditor friendly exports by date ranges, users, and change types, in PDF and Excel.
-Enforce compliant retention and safe archival.
-See Mondaq India Corporate Law for policy context.
+Use tamper evident storage with cryptographic sealing and immediate detection of attempts to modify logs.
+Provide auditor friendly exports filtered by date ranges, users, and change types, in PDF and Excel formats.

 Advanced reconciliation versioning